oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 --- abstract

-This document defines the Authorization Challenge Endpoint, which supports a first-party native client that wants to control the process of obtaining authorization from the user using a native experience.
+This document defines the Authorization Challenge Endpoint, which supports a first-party client that wants to control the process of obtaining authorization from the user using a native experience.

 In many cases, this can provide an entirely browserless OAuth 2.0 experience suited for native